chavi362/virtual-keyboard/README.md

 ```
 Fixes #10
 ```
+## Contact

+If you have any questions, suggestions, or issues regarding the Icy Tower Game, please feel free to reach out to us through the [Issues](https://github.com/chavi362/virtual-keyboard/issues) section of this repository. you can also contact me via my [email](chavideveloper@gmail.com)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.